APNA Online Learning

 Transitioning nurses must be willing to complete program activities in their own time, in addition to any work hours and/or study leave they are able to arrange access to with their workplace.

 For the most part, program activities can be undertaken to fit in with the individual's schedule and pacing.
-Participants conservatively report spending 1-3 hours per week undertaking program activities across the course of the 10 month program (50 hours minimum).
+Participants conservatively report spending one to three hours per week undertaking program activities across the course of the 10 month program (50 hours minimum).

-Nurse mentors are required to commit a minimum 40 hours of their time to mentoring over their 8 months in the program (1-2 hours per week).
+Nurse mentors are required to commit a minimum 40 hours of their time to mentoring over their eight months in the program (one to two hours per week).

-APNA's Transition Programs have been published in SAGE Open Nursing and is freely available for all to read here:
+APNA's Transition Programs have been published in SAGE Open Nursing and is freely available for all to read.

 Other publications: